lalitkumarthakur/reactnative/metro_cli/projects/Jarvis/README.md

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

-## Step 1: Install React Native on your Linux system (a lot of difficulties ahead and setup $ANDROID_HOME environment manually and if the emulator does not launch automatically then use this command - emulator -avd emulator name).
+## Step 1: Install React Native on your Linux system

+Install React native on your Linux System (a lot of difficulties ahead and setup $ANDROID_HOME environment manually and if the emulator does not launch automatically then use this command - emulator -avd emulator name).

+## Step 2: Install Dependencies inside your React Native project folder.

+Dependencies to install are listed below -

 ## Step 1: Start the Metro Server